joshuaowalker/specimux/README.md

 python specimux.py --trim none barcode_file sequence_file
 ```

 This will output the full, unmodified sequences regardless of barcode and primer matches.
+This trimming mode is especially
+useful for debugging, in combination with the `--color` output.

 ### Trimming tails only